 - Department of Public Health

-- Only leave home to go to work or school, or for essential needs such as seeking emergency medical care, going to the grocery store or pharmacy, picking up take-out food, or receiving deliveries.
+- Between 5am-10pm, only leave home to go to work or school or for essential needs such as seeking emergency medical care, going to the grocery store or pharmacy, picking up take-out food, or receiving deliveries.
 If you do leave home, practice social distancing by staying 6 feet away from others and wearing a face covering.

-- Not have gatherings in your home with anybody outside of your household.
+- Don’t have gatherings in your home with anybody outside of your household.

 - Comply with all Governor’s Orders, including orders requiring face coverings, limiting gatherings, and mandating early closure of businesses.

-- Practice social distancing and avoid touching surfaces frequently touched by others if you go outside to get fresh air.
+- Practice social distancing and avoid touching surfaces frequently touched by others when you’re outside your home.

 - Use remote modes of communication like phone or video chat instead of visiting friends or family.